Great Man-Made River

-According to its website, it is the largest underground network of pipes (2820 km) and aqueducts in the world.
-It consists of more than 1,300 wells, most more than 500 m deep, and supplies 6,500,000 m3 of fresh water per day to the cities of Tripoli, Benghazi, Sirte and elsewhere.
+According to the project's website, it is the largest underground network of pipes (2820 km) and aqueducts in the world.
+It consists of more than 1,300 wells, most more than 500 m deep, and supplies 6,500,000 m3 of fresh water per day to the cities of Tripoli, Benghazi, Sirte and elsewhere in Libya.
 The late Libyan Leader Muammar Gaddafi described it as the "Eighth Wonder of the World".

 History

 In 1953, efforts to find oil in southern Libya led to the discovery of large quantities of potable fossil water underground.
-The Great Man-made River Project (GMRP) was conceived in the late 1960s and work on the project began in 1984.
+The Great Man-Made River Project (GMRP) was conceived in the late 1960s and work on the project began in 1984.
 The project's construction was divided into five phases.
 The first phase required 85 million m³ of excavation and was inaugurated on 28 August 1991.
 The second phase (dubbed First water to Tripoli) was inaugurated on 1 September 1996.

 The project is owned by the Great Man-Made River Project Authority and was funded by the Gaddafi government.
-The primary contractor for the first phases was Dong Ah Consortium (a South Korean Company) and the present main contractor is Al Nahr Company Ltd.
+The primary contractor for the first phases was Dong Ah Consortium (a South Korean company) and the present main contractor is Al Nahr Company Ltd.

-Imported goods which were destined for use in the construction of the GMR were made in Korea and Europe (mainly in Italy) and arrived by sea via the entry port of Brega (Gulf of Sidra).
-Cathodic corrosion protection on the pipeline was supplied by an Australian company, AMAC Corrosion Protection, based in Melbourne and delivered via Port of Benghazi.
-The rest of the goods were made in Libya.
+Imported goods which were destined for use in the construction of the GMRP were made in Korea and Europe (mainly in Italy) and arrived by sea via the entry port of Brega (Gulf of Sidra).
+Cathodic corrosion protection on the pipeline was supplied by an Australian company, AMAC Corrosion Protection, based in Melbourne and delivered via the port of Benghazi.
+The rest of the material was made in Libya.

-The total cost of the project was projected at more than US$25 billion.
+The total cost of the GMRP was projected at more than US$25 billion.
 Libya has completed the work to date without the financial support of major countries or loans from world banks.
 Since 1990, UNESCO has provided training to engineers and technicians involved with the project.